 All MVP and MOCAP students are required to participate in assessments put forth in the district's annual Assessment Plan.
 The Missouri Assessment Program (MAP) and End of Course (EOC) testing are state required tests to be administered annually.
 MAP and EOC tests measure students' progress toward mastery of the Show-Me Standards, which are the educational standards in Missouri.
 All testing is conducted at the local school site in which the student resides.
-If a virtual student does not participate in the site-administered assessment, they may be denied future virtual enrollment.
+If a virtual student does not participate in the site-administered assessment, they will not receive credit for the course and they may be denied future virtual enrollment.
 Full-time MOCAP students will take assessments through their vendor since the student will no longer be enrolled in Marshfield R-1.